Tyra Banks: Philanthropy

+In 2000, Banks established the first TZONE program, a weeklong, all-expenses-paid camp for girls ages 13 to 15 seeking guidance about body image and personal empowerment.
+In 2005, TZONE went from being a camp to a public charity called the TZONE Foundation, which emphasizes leadership and life skills development for young women.

-Banks established the TZONE program, which emphasized leadership and life skills development.
-She established the Tyra Banks Scholarship, a fund aimed at providing African-American girls the opportunity to attend her alma mater, Immaculate Heart High School.
-In 2005, TZONE went from being a camp to a public charity, the Tyra Banks TZONE.
+She also established the Tyra Banks Scholarship, a fund aimed at providing African-American girls the opportunity to attend her alma mater, Immaculate Heart High School.